derpyypigeon/derpyypigeon/README.md

 (i dont know how to add images to this, so its boring mb😭)

-Call me Pigeon or Birdie! she/her is preferred, they/them is also fine! i'm 18 yrs old and asexual greyromantic
+Call me Pigeon or Birdie! - i'm 18 yrs old and asexual greyromantic

-Current obsessions: Supernatural, The Boys & Gotham Knights!!
+Current obsessions: Supernatural & The Boys

+Castiel and Hughie Campbell kinnie !! :3

 Sign my atabook and strawpage if you'd like!: https://pigeonnns.straw.page | https://derpypigeon.atabook.org